|

 Prentice Hall, 1993

-eeking a book that explains in simple terms the concepts used in religious studies?
-This
+eeking a book that explains in simple terms the concepts used in

-book deals with the definition of religion, the history of religion on
+religious studies?
+This book deals with the definition of religion, the

-planet earth, the psychology of religion, the use of symbols in religion, the sociology of
+history of religion on planet earth, the psychology of religion, the use

-religion, religion and art (including painting, sculpture, architecture, music, poetry,
+(including painting, sculpture, architecture, music, poetry, drama, and

-is an epilogue on the future of religion.
-This is a book to bring not only to arguments
+This is a book to bring not only to arguments about religion, but also

-about religion, but also to your own intelligent reflection about religious life.
+to your own intelligent reflection about religious life.
 It with

 empathetic toward religion but also objective and undogmatic.